 Five Odd Things the Olympics Can Teach You About Dog Sports

-Like much of the world, I have been glued to my television the last few weeks watching the 2016 Summer Olympics from Rio, Brazil.
+Like much of the world, I was glued to my television watching the 2016 Summer Olympics in Rio, Brazil.
 As a competitor in the sport of dog agility, I love to watch athletes compete in other sports and to look for similarities between whatever sport I am watching and agility.
-I also love listening to Olympians during interviews.
-You can learn so much about sports psychology and how top athletes view the mental aspect of "sport" by listening to their jargon and carefully chosen words.
+I also love listening to the Olympians' interviews.
+You can learn so much about sports psychology and how top athletes view the mental aspect of "sport" by listening to their experiences and carefully chosen words.

-After watching the games, here are five odd things I learned from the 2016 Olympics that can directly relate to dog sports (and really most sports).
+Here are five things I learned from watching the Olympics that can directly relate to dog sports (and, really, most sports).

 As a former journalist, I am interested in how events are covered.
-I pay attention to what the analysts say.
-I pay attention to what camera angles are shown.
-Because of this, I noticed something from the Olympic coverage that I had seen many times before but never linked it with dog sports - and agility in particular.
-After a race, a game or an event, the camera operators didn't immediately turn their cameras to the scoreboard to show the time or the score.
+I pay attention to what the analysts say and which camera angles are shown.
+Because of this, I noticed something from the Olympic coverage that I had seen many times before but never linked it with dog sports.
+After a race, game, or event, the camera operators didn't immediately turn their cameras to the scoreboard to show the time or the score.
 They didn't immediately turn off their cameras.
-Instead, they focused on their cameras close up on the competitors.
+Instead, they focused their cameras close up on the competitors.
 They captured the thrill of victory and the agony of defeat.
 They captured teammates celebrating together, and they captured teammates consoling each other.

 In agility and other dog sports, we video each other's runs.
 This is a great thing to do as we can later go back and see what we did right and what we did wrong.
 We can analyze our handling and get better.
-But so often after a run, the videographer will turn away from what is possibly the most important part of the run - the exiting of the ring - to focus on the time, or once the dog goes over the last obstacle, the camera clicks off.
+But so often after a run, the videographer will turn away from what is possibly the most important part of the run—the exiting of the ring— to focus on the time.
+Once the dog goes over the last obstacle, the camera clicks off.

 The truth is the ending is where the bond between the handler and dog is best showcased.
 It's where the handler should be pouring praise onto her hard working teammate.
 It's where the two should be celebrating their successes, leaving the analysis of their failures for later.
 A good videographer should be focusing in on the ending so the handler can later evaluate whether she is praising her dog to the moon or not as she puts on the dog's leash.
 Is she giving the dog happy praise?
 Is the team's bond showing?
 Or is the handler slipping on the lease and exiting the ring without partying with her dog?